Jen LaPonte

-Jennifer Diane LaPonte (born July 3, 1990) is an American soccer defender who played for the Houston Dash.
+Jennifer Diane LaPonte (born July 3, 1990) is an American soccer player who played as a defender.

 Early life

 She was born in Castro Valley, California.
 She grew up playing for Mustang Fury-based out of Danville, California.
 She attended Santa Clara University, where she was a four-year letterwinner.

 Club career

 She had played previously for Seattle Reign FC, Sky Blue FC, Portland Thorns FC and the Boston Breakers but did not make any appearances.
 On August 7, 2015, she signed with Houston Dash.
 She was released by the Dash in April 2016.

 International career

 She was called up into the United States youth national teams, playing for the United States U14 all the way to the United States U23.
 She currently plays for the Puerto Rican women's national team.